Schwenger/House-Of-Tweets/backend/README.md

 - `batching.py` creates a Timer.
 Concurrency between this Timer and the owner of the `TweetBatcher` is synchronized via a lock inside the `TweetBatcher`.
 However, nobody else should access the same connection.
-- *unsure*: RabbitMQ callbacks.
-They might have their own threads per callback.
-Locking: *unknown*
+- Each "incoming" RabbitMQ queue has its own thread.
+Locking: must happen in the called functions, namely `TwitterConnection.addCitizen` and `PoliticianBackend.setBird`
 - *unsure*: The twitter connection itself spawns at least one thread.
 Locking: *unknown*
 - Note that `TwitterConnection` creates one `filter` for all politicians together, and then one for *each* active citizen. `TwitterConnection`